 Trigger point injections and other physical and behavioral therapy modalities

 Low doses of a benzodiazepine at bedtime are often effective for acute exacerbations and temporary relief of symptoms.
 Cyclobenzaprine may facilitate muscle relaxation.
-However, in patients with associated sleep disorders Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , such as sleep apnea, anxiolytics and muscle relaxants should be used with caution because they can aggravate these conditions.
+However, in patients with associated sleep disorders Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more , such as sleep apnea, anxiolytics and muscle relaxants should be used with caution because they can aggravate these conditions.
 Mild analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen, individually or in combination are indicated.
 Because the condition is chronic, opioids should not be used, except perhaps briefly for acute exacerbations.
 In some cases of chronic pain, antidepressant medication is useful under medical supervision.

 The patient must learn to stop parafunctional behavior (eg, clenching the jaw, grinding the teeth) when awake.
 Hard-to-chew foods and chewing gum should be avoided.
 Physical therapy, biofeedback to encourage relaxation, and counseling help some patients.